chpdd/task-planner/README.md

 ## 🚀 Motivation

-I developed this bot when I had *a massive list of tasks and needed help deciding what to do each day*.
+I developed this app when I had *a massive list of tasks and needed help deciding what to do each day*.
 The bot uses a simple algorithm to balance urgency, importance, and personal interest, resulting in schedules that fit within daily constraints.

 ---